 Although I talk about entertaining, I must say that menu planning doesn’t come quickly to me.
 Truth be told, there are anxious moments, and I prefer to have at least two weeks on hand to plan, shop and organize so that I don’t get stressed and things are ready before the guests arrive.

-Also, this berry coulis or blueberry sauce recipe is excellent as a topping on different desserts, pancakes, and ice-cream.
+Moreover, this berry coulis or blueberry sauce recipe is excellent as a topping on different desserts, pancakes, and ice-cream, especially for the blueberry pannacotta recipes.

 I must say, appetizers take more time and its good to make and freeze beforehand.
 Moreover, if you are planning to bake something like the crispy oven baked buffalo wings you can make the sauce ahead of time.